-You can add a code method that the application runs when the user changes the value of the check box.
-The event is triggered after the new data value is stored in the data source.
-The On data change list contains None (the default) and any available methods.
-To add a local method for this event, click the Create Local Method button ( + ).
-The selected method in the On data change list then changes to Local method.
-An empty onDataChange editor window opens, where you can define the local method.
-You can also Ctrl+Alt-click the check box or right-click it to create a local method or (by choosing Edit Method or Edit Local Method) to open the method associated with the command.
-To open the selected method, click the Go to Source button ( $\equiv$ ).
-Click the Remove Local Method button ( $\times$ ) to delete the local method.
+The selected method in the On data change list then changes to the created method or command sequence.
+You can also Ctrl+Alt-click the check box object or right-click it to create a local method or (by choosing Edit Method or Edit Local Method) to open the method associated with the command.
+To open the selected method or command sequence, click the Go to Source button ().
+The focus then moves to the method's editor window or the Command Sequence dialog box, respectively.